Qpid client destinations and connection factories can be registered in external JNDI containers, for example, Tomcat JNDI implementation.

 Example E.2.
 An example of JNDI lookup for Qpid resources registered in Tomcat JNDI

-In order to support backward compatibility AMQConnectionFactory
+In order to support backward compatibility AMQConnectionFactory continues to implement

 javax.naming.spi.ObjectFactory